dr-yst/org-x/memory-bank/progress.md

 ## Items in Progress

 ### Backend Development
-- 🔄 Complete implementation of heading hierarchy processing
-- 🔄 Detailed implementation of content text extraction
 - 🔄 Implementation of file monitoring functionality
+- 🔄 Enhancement of content extraction for complex org-mode elements

 ### Frontend Development
 - 🔄 Design of basic UI structure